MostafaElAyoubi/orkestrarepo-wiki/Upload-Definitions.md

 ## Upload a local definition from the Local Tab of the Orkestra Revit Addin

+You can upload definitions through the [Local Tab of the Orkestra Revit Addin](https://github.com/MostafaElAyoubi/Orkestra_Online/wiki/Orkestra-Local-Player-Tab) by following.

 ## Upload a definition through the Orkestra Online Dynamo View Extension